Entropy Production for Discrete-Time Markov Processes: Entropy Production

 \subsubsection{Partial Entropy Production}

 Partial entropy production can be defined for a subsystem X that forms part of a composite system XY (and can also be defined for Y by swapping the random variables of X and Y).
-As with total entropy production, two types of partial entropy can be defined: backward partial entropy production and time-reversed partial entropy production.
+As with total entropy production, two types can be defined: partial entropy production and partial dissipation function. \begin{dfn}[Partial Entropy Production]